liferay-search/liferay-docs/en/developer/frameworks/articles/dependency-injection/osgi-cdi-integration/01-osgi-cdi-integration-intro.markdown

 ## Use Case: Using an OSGi service in a bean

-@product@ contains many development frameworks for all of its constructs, such as Users, Sites, Documents, Comments, and the APIs for these assets are all implemented as OSGi services.
+@sharepoint@ contains many development frameworks for all of its constructs, such as Users, Sites, Documents, Comments, and the APIs for these assets are all implemented as OSGi services.
 When developers write new applications using Liferay's development frameworks, new assets become available and integrated